To understand Big Jake's

 to him immediately and I needed to get him out of that pen and away

-from the flys.
+from the flies.
 I made a down payment and took him home.
 I received

 a home printed extended pedigree that I barely looked at in my rush